Instructional Methods and Strategies

 - Explain Everything (mobile device - works best on a tablet)

 - Dr. Elliot Kaufman uses this tool to create short videos on topics related to Medical Genetics.
-A video explaining his process will be available soon and will be posted here.

 - Echo Personal Capture